Robert Condon: World War II

+Congress

 Condon was elected as a Democrat to the Eighty-third Congress (January 3, 1953 – January 3, 1955).
 He was an unsuccessful candidate for reelection in 1954 to the Eighty-fourth Congress.

+Later career and death

 He resumed law practice in Martinez, California.
-After his death in Walnut Creek, California, on June 3, 1976, aged 63.
-Condon was cremated and his ashes were scattered at sea, three miles beyond the Golden Gate Bridge, San Francisco, California.
+After his death in Walnut Creek, California, on June 3, 1976 at age 63, Condon was cremated and his ashes were scattered at sea, three miles beyond the Golden Gate Bridge, San Francisco, California.